Reevid/blog_software/_posts/2018-07-10-remove-all-docker-container.md

 {:toc .toc}

 # 1. Remove a container
 To delete a container, you first need to know the ID of the container.
-The ID of the container can be obtained through ```docker ps -a```.
+The ID of the container can be obtained through ```docker ps -a```

 You can delete one or more containers by typing ```docker rm [CONTAINER]``` in the terminal